-The meeting will bring together a broad variety of stakeholders to discuss the importance of an ambitious REACH revision while discussing progressing and remaining challenges in other areas including CLP, PFAS and Bisphenols.
-Leading European experts will present the latest available science and give special attention to vulnerable groups in our society with a focus on women and children as the impact of endocrine disruptors on these two specific groups has not been sufficiently highlighted in the ongoing EU debate.
+The meeting brought together a broad variety of stakeholders to discuss the importance of an ambitious REACH revision while discussing progressing and remaining challenges in other areas including CLP, PFAS and Bisphenols.
+Leading European experts presented the latest available science and gave special attention to vulnerable groups in our society with a focus on women and children as the impact of endocrine disruptors on these two specific groups has not been sufficiently highlighted in the ongoing EU debate.

-The panel discussion, moderated by Sue Saville, will mainly centre around REACH and the difference a timely and ambitious revision could make for European public health.
-Among many other topics, the panel members will discuss the position of the different EU institutions towards REACH and revisit a recent Petition as well as an Open Letter by ESE and its partners urging the European Commission to publish an ambitious proposal now.
-Initiatives by patient organisations and civil society in relation to REACH or other topics in the area of endocrine disruptors will also be discussed in more detail.
+The panel discussion, moderated by Sue Saville, mainly centred around REACH and the difference a timely and ambitious revision could make for European public health.
+Among many other topics, the panel members discussed the position of the different EU institutions towards REACH and revisited a recent Petition as well as an Open Letter by ESE and its partners urging the European Commission to publish an ambitious proposal now.
+Initiatives by patient organisations and civil society in relation to REACH or other topics in the area of endocrine disruptors were also discussed in more detail.

 14:00 – 14:05 Welcome remarks - MEP Sirpa Pietikäinen (EPP, Finland)

 14:05 – 14:15 Keynote speech – MEP Maria Spyraki (EPP, Greece), EDC impact on Europe, the EPP perspective

 14:15 – 14:40 State of the science: what do we know already?

 - Paediatric perspective: Prof Dr Anders Juul (Rigshospitalet & University of Copenhagen)